-HAIR STYLING AND MANAGEMENT LAB BAR 133 3 credits (9M)
+BAR 133 HAIR STYLING AND MANAGEMENT LAB (9M)

 This course includes hair styling and management procedure.
 Emphasis is placed on styling, management, marketing, and legal regulations.
-Upon completion, the student should be able to integrate a variety of skills and be ready to begin an internship in a salon settina.
+Upon completion, the student should be able to integrate a variety of skills and be ready to begin an internship in a salon setting.